Frequently Asked Questions

 The ORS subsidy is set by retirement law and depends on many factors.
 Currently, the maximum subsidy available is 80 %.
 Learn more about factors that may affect your subsidy.

 You can also check miAccount to determine your current insurance rates.

 - What is required to enroll my dependent student?

-- Birth certificates as proof of age and relationship, and
+- Birth certificates as proof of age and relationship.

 - I am going on Medicare; what do I need to do?

-If you are enrolled in or plan to enroll into the retirement insurance plans you must be sure to sign up for Medicare Parts A and B. Medicare enrollment is through the Social Security Administration.
-Click here for more Medicare information.
+If you are enrolled in or plan to enroll in to the retirement insurance plans you must be sure to sign up for Medicare parts A and B. Medicare enrollment is through the Social Security Administration.
+See How Medicare Affects Your Coverage.

 You can submit your Medicare enrollment information one of the following ways: